Last modified : January 1, 2022

 If your account is deactivated or disabled, some of your information and the content you have provided will remain in order to allow your team members or other users to make full use of the Services.
 For example, we continue to display referral you made on Trusty and continue to display content you provided.

-If the Services are made available to you through an organization (e.g., your employer), we retain your information as long as required by the administrator of your account.
+If the Services are made available to you through an organisation (e.g., your employer), we retain your information as long as required by the administrator of your account.
 For more information, see "Managed accounts and administrators" above.

 If you have elected to receive marketing emails from us, we retain information about your marketing preferences for a reasonable period of time from the date you last expressed interest in our Services, such as when you last opened an email from us or ceased using your Trusty account.
 We retain information derived from cookies and other tracking technologies for a reasonable period of time from the date such information was created.